Meeting the Dropout

 My next time at the dog park, I was excited to see Frank, yet hesitant to talk to Frank’s owner again.
 I reflected that in a normal social interaction, not getting someone’s name would probably be considered bad form.
 But for dog people, that was usually acceptable.

-So I greeted the guy again, half joking, half apologizing for asking his dog’s name but not his.
+So I greeted the guy again, half joking, half apologizing for previously asking his dog’s name but not his.
 He introduced himself as Michael and said it was fine, since he’d apparently done the same thing.

 I love dog people.